Skip to main content

 Monday 22 June

-09:40–10:00: Introduction to ArtLab – artistic exploration in practice.
-Welcome to a day of artistic exploration at the intersection of performing arts and music.
-ArtLab is an artistic research programme where investigation and exploration are at the heart of the process.
-The ArtLab concept is run by Davvi – Centre for Performing Arts, who will guide the artists throughout the day, giving the audience insight into what it means to seek out the unknown.
+09:45–10:00: Introduction to ArtLab – artistic exploration in practice.
+Welcome to a day of artistic exploration between the performing arts and music.
+ArtLab is an artistic research programme centred on investigation and exploration.
+The ArtLab concept is run by Davvi – Centre for Performing Arts, who will guide the artists through the day, giving audiences an insight into what it means to seek out the unknown.

 10:00–12:15: ArtLab.
 Moderated by Tale Næss, Davvi – Centre for Performing Arts.